nleiva/check-calendar/README.md

 }
 ```

-The file `token.json` will be automativally generated once an API Token has been granted.
+The file `token.json` will be automatically generated once an API Token has been granted.
 Store this file securely as it will have a refresh token that never expires.

 ## Compiling

-To compile your own binatries for multiple target Operating Systems (`GOOS`), run `make compile`.
+To compile your own binaries for multiple target Operating Systems (`GOOS`), run `make compile`.
 The binaries in this repo were compiled in an `amd64` platform (`GOARCH`).

 ## Testing